WATCH THIS SPACE FOR

 The more sophisticated research that began in the late 1960s tells us that attitudes can predict behavior if:

 Can "stateways change folkways"?
 Must we always change attitudes before behavioral change can occur?
 These aren't just academic questions.
-Under times of national stress, we may not have the time or leisure to change attitudes one by one and wait for an associated behavior to ensue.
+Under times of national stress, we may not have the time or leisure to change attitudes one by one and wait for an associated behavior to ensue and change too.

 Well, one possibility is propaganda.
 We send out messages that we hope will change attitudes in "our desired direction."
 Attitude change researchers believe a central sequence of attention, comprehension and acceptance (a more reasoned approach) or a peripheral, unreasoned process [elaboration likelihood model] occurs.
 The central sequence of attitude change in analogous to many current approaches in learning theories more generally.